wp-plugins/simple-top-commenters/readme.txt

 == Frequently Asked Questions ==

-Q. How can I use this plugin with other translations?
+= How can I use this plugin with other translations =

-A. Create a PO file for the localization desired, name it with the appropriate country code and language code and add it to the "languages" folder.
+Create a PO file for the localization desired, name it with the appropriate country code and language code and add it to the "languages" folder.
 See http://urbangiraffe.com/articles/translating-wordpress-themes-and-plugins/ or http://codex.wordpress.org/I18n_for_WordPress_Developers#PO_files for more info.
 If you provide an additional translation, please send it to me, and I can add it to the next version. http://mike-eng.com

 == Screenshots ==
 1. Configurable title, method of defining a single commenter, list of commenters to exclude from the counter, length of list, and whether to show "comments" in the list after the number of comments displayed.